 Experienced instructors train you in written and oral communication, while literature specialists teach the diverse histories, cultures, literatures and films of the Spanish-speaking world.
 Our interdisciplinary approach builds your critical understanding of human rights, racial and ethnic identities, and social change.

 Our immersive educational experience prepares you for a wide range of careers.
 Want to study in Argentina, Mexico, Madrid?
 The Spanish major enriches your linguistic and cultural development by encouraging study abroad in a variety of countries.
+Students wishing to dive deeper into their Spanish studies have the opportunity to participate in the Spanish honors and distinction program.

 The Department of Spanish Language, Literary & Cultural Studies at DU Offers: